Configuring Office 365 for scheduling using app permissions

 Viewing the equipment resource's mailbox

 There may be occasions, such as when troubleshooting, that you want to view the equipment resource's mailbox or calendar.
 To do this, you first need to assign full access to the equipment resource's mailbox to a delegate account, and then view the mailbox or calendar using the delegate account.
-(The delegate account could be the service account, or it could be, for example, an administrator's account.)
+(The delegate account could be, for example, an administrator's account.)

 Next steps